Design and Technology

 Intent

 As part of the design and technology curriculum, pupils will also work with food.
 Children will be taught how to cook and prepare food and to apply the principles of nutrition and healthy eating.
-In Reception pupils cook or bake most weeks; Newlands pupils collect blackberries and other foraged fruit to make Stone Age fruit stew and Springfield pupils cook and eat WW2 food as part of their 'Dig for Victory' project.
+Underpinned by:-

 The application of skills